 This lesson describes the wreckage brought about by sin.
 Both the physical world and everyone's individual lives are wrecked by sin.
 The sin of Adam and Eve has trickled through every generation, and the same consequences they felt have been felt by everyone since.
 Specifically, Genesis 3:12-19 tell us that personal hardships at work, pain in child-bearing, basic human frustrations, and physical death (including illnesses and disease) are all brought about by sin.
 All these symptoms of sin point people to God, and to how He alone can save.

-Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned.
+Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned.
 (Romans 5:12)